Direct Connectivity in an Enterprise Cloud Strategy

 If your business is ‘Born in the Cloud’, direct connection to the Cloud via a global connectivity provider might be the best option.
 You will not need to manage and build a network infrastructure to scale your operations or serve demands in new regions.
 Many large enterprises with monolithic legacy systems, such as financial services, are also looking at this option because it offers greater cost-efficiency, agility, scalability and security.

 Simply work with the CSP’s partner to interconnect your preferred data centre location on their network fabric to the CSP location.
 Even better, many of these service providers offer on-demand connectivity services which means you do not need to wait weeks or days to turn up a direct Cloud connection.

-Today, we offer a total of 109 Cloud on-ramp around the world while constantly adding new CSPs to our interconnect ecosystem.
+Today, we are offering cloud on-ramps across multiple regions around the world while constantly adding new CSPs to our interconnect ecosystem.

 We are partners with: